milkahm/phase-2-project-youth-job-connect/README.md

 # Youth Job Connect

 **Youth Job Connect** is a simple web app designed to help young people discover and apply for job opportunities in their community.
-It provides a platform where users can browse job listings, view job details, and submit applications—all in an easy-to-use interface.
+It provides a platform where users can browse job listings, view job details, and submit applications all in an easy-to-use interface.

 ## 🌟 Features